 Scope and content

-Fonds consists of records documenting the decisions and activities of the Music Department at Trinity, and consists primarily of programs for various musical performances, posters, and limited runs of departmental meetings.
+Fonds consists of records documenting the decisions and activities of the Music Department at Trinity, and consists of four series: departmental minutes of meetings, departmental programs, event planning, and promotional material.

 Immediate source of acquisition